solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 - `assert`: A polyfill that lets Anchor do its thing.
 - `text-encoding-polyfill`: A polyfill needed to create the `Program` object

-If you’re not familiar: polyfills actively replace Node-native libraries to make them work anywhere Node is not running.
+If you’re not familiar: polyfills provide Node-native libraries to make them work anywhere Node is not running.
 We will finish our polyfill setup shortly.
 For now, install dependencies using the following command: